advanced-security/secret-scanning-custom-patterns/configs/README.md

 - Checks for all github action susing a version that isn't a pinned SHA-1 commit hash
 - Checks for uses: org name / repo name @ string under 40 characters
 - Not case sensative
-- Exclude all actions in actions, github and advanced-security repo
+- exclude all actions in actions, github and advanced-security repo
 </p>
 </details>